dtheriot/oaelelevator/README.md

 # oaelelevator

-To execute, build project with maven and execute jar passing in arguments from command line There is a sample shell script in the /bin folder
+To execute, build project with maven and execute jar passing in arguments from command line.
+There is a sample shell script in the /bin folder.

 For example: